Disorder parameter#

 l = 6 was used in the original publication as it is a good indicator of crystallinity.
 However, l = 4 can also be used for treating bcc structures.
 An averaged disorder parameter for each atom can also be calculated in pyscal,

-In pyscal, disorder parameter can be calculated by the following code-block,
+In pyscal, the disorder parameter can be calculated by the following code-block,

 References#